CHEROKEE NATION v. STATE OF GEORGIA

 Two preliminary questions then present themselves: 1.
 Is the complainant a foreign state, in the sense of the constitution?
 2. Is the case presented in the bill one of judicial cognisance?
 Until these questions are disposed of, we have no right to look into the nature of the controversy any further than is necessary to determine them.
 The first of the questions necessarily resolves itself into two: 1.
 Are the Cherokees a state?
 2. Are they a foreign state?

 1. I cannot but think that there are strong reasons for doubting the applicability of the epithet “state,” to a people so low in the grade of organized society as our Indian tribes most generally are.
 I would not here be understood as speaking of the Cherokees, under their present form of government; which certainly must be classed among the most approved forms of civil government.
 Whether it can be yet said to have received the consistency which entitles that people to admission into the family of nations is, I conceive, yet to be determined by the executive of these states.
+Until then, I must think, that we cannot recognise it as an existing state,

 There are great difficulties hanging over the question, whether they can be considered as states, under the judiciary article of the constitution.
 1. They never have been recognised as holding sovereignty over the territory they occupy.
 It is in vain now to inquire into the sufficiency of the principle, that discovery gave the right of dominion over the country discovered.
 When the populous and civilized nations beyond the Cape of Good Hope were visited, the right of discovery was made the ground of an exclusive right to their trade, and confined to that limit.
 When the eastern coast of this continent, and especially the part we inhabit, was discovered, finding it occupied by a race of hunters, connected in society by scarcely a semblance of organic government, the right was extended to the absolute appropriation of the territory, the annexation of it to the domain of the discoverer.
 It cannot be questioned, that the right of sovereignty, as well as soil, was notoriously asserted and exercised by the European discoverers.
 From that source we derive our rights, and there is not an instance of a cession of land from an Indian nation, in which the right of sovereignty is mentioned as a part of the matter ceded.

 It may be suggested, that they were uniformly cessions of land, without inhabitants; and therefore, words competent to make a cession of sovereignty were unnecessary.
-This, however, is not a full answer, since soil, as well as people, is the object of sovereign action, and may be ceded, with оr without the sovereignty, or may be ceded, with the express stipulation that the inhabitants shall remove.
+This, however, is not a full answer, since soil, as well as people, is the оbject of sovereign action, and may be ceded, with or without the sovereignty, or may be ceded, with the express stipulation that the inhabitants shall remove.
 In all the cessions to us from the civilized states of the old world, and of our transfers among ourselves, although of the same property, under the same circumstances, and even when occupied by these very Indians, the express cession of sovereignty is to be found.
 In the very treaty of Hopewell, the language or evidence of which is appealed to, as the leading proof of the existence of this supposed state, we find the commissioners of the United States expressing themselves in these terms.
 “The commissioners plenipotentiary of the United States give peace to all the Cherokees, and receive them into the favor and protection of the

 But it is said, that we have extended to them the means and inducement to become agricultural and civilized.
 It is true: and the immediate object of that policy was so obvious, as probably to have intercepted the view of ulterior consequences.
 Independently of the general influence of humanity, these people were restless, warlike, and signally cruel in their irruptions, during the revolution.
-The policy, therefore, of enticing them to the arts of peace, and to those improvements which war might lay desolate, was obvious; and it was wise,
+The policy, therefore, of enticing them to the arts of peace, and to those improvements which war might lay desolate, was obvious; and it was wise

 As to the first question, it is clear, that as a state they are known to nobody on earth but ourselves, if to us: how then can they be said to be recognised as a member of the community of nations?
 Would any nation on earth treat with them as such?
 Suppose, when they occupied the banks of the Mississippi, or the sea coast of Florida, part of which, in fact, the Seminoles now occupy, they had declared war and issued letters of marque and reprisal against us, or Great Britain, would their commissions be respected?
 If known as a state, it is by us, and us alone; and what are the proofs?
 The treaty of Hopewell does not even give them a name other than that of the Indians; not even nation or state: but regards them as what they were, a band of hunters, occupying as hunting-grounds, just what territory we chose to allot them.
 And almost every attribute of sovereignty is renounced by them, in that very treaty.
 They acknowledge themselves to be under the sole and exclusive protection of the United States.
-They receive the territory allotted to them as a boon, from a master or conqueror; the right of punishing intruders into that territory is conceded, not asserted as a right; and the sole and exclusive right of regulating their trade and managing all their affairs in such manner as the government of the United States shall think proper; amounting in terms to a re-
+They receive the territory allotted to them as a boon, from a master or conqueror; the right of punishing intruders into that territory is conceded, not asserted as a right; and the sole and exclusive right of regulating their trade and managing all their affairs in such manner as the government of the United States shall think proper; amounting in terms to a re- linquishment of all

 There is one consequence that would necessarily flow from the recognition of this people as a state, which of itself must operate greatly against its admission.
 Where is the rule to stop?
 Must every petty kraal of Indians, designating themselves a tribe or nation, and having a few hundred acres of land to hunt on exclusively, be recognised as a state?
 We should, indeed, force into the family of nations, a very numerous and very heterogeneous progeny.
 The Catawbas, having, indeed, a few more acres than the republic of San Marino, but consisting only of eighty or an hundred polls, would then be admitted to the same dignity.
 They still claim independence, and actually execute their own penal laws, such as they are, even to the punishment of death; and have recently done so.
 We have many ancient treaties with them; and no nation has been more distinctly recognised, as far as such recognition can operate to communicate the character of a state.